iltommi/qdb-documentation/source/api/c.rst

 .. c:function:: qdb_error_t qdb_iterator_copy(const qdb_const_iterator_t * original,  qdb_const_iterator_t * copy)

     Copies the state of the original iterator to a new iterator.
-Both iterators can afterward be independtly operated.
+Both iterators can afterward be independently operated.

     The iterator copy must be released with a call to :c:func:`qdb_iterator_close`.